 Am I wrong to want?
 Do I expect too much?

 How can we lay in the same bed and not want something more than just sleep?
-What are we supposed to be, just good friends?
+Are we supposed to be only good friends?

 It wasn’t always like this.